heroku-examples/analytics-with-kafka-redshift-metabase/README.md

 - `KAFKA_CMD_TOPIC`: Kafka topic the system will read audience cmds from
 - `KAFKA_WEIGHT_TOPIC`: Kafka topic the system will produce category weight updates to
 - `KAFKA_QUEUE_TOPIC`: Kafka topic the system will produce queue length updates to
+- `KAFKA_QUEUE_WORKER`: Kafka topic the system will produce queue worker processing updates to
 - `KAFKA_CONSUMER_GROUP`: Kafka consumer group name that is used by `redshift_batch` process type to write to Redshift.
 - `KAFKA_PREFIX`: (optional) This is only used by [Heroku's multi-tenant Apache Kafka plans](https://devcenter.heroku.com/articles/multi-tenant-kafka-on-heroku) (i.e. `basic` plans)